A. Principles and Scope

-The University of North Florida is committed to values that promote the welfare and positive transformation of individuals, communities, and societies.
-We value: the pursuit of truth and knowledge carried out in the spirit of intellectual and artistic freedom; ethical conduct; community engagement; diversity; responsibility to the natural environment; and mutual respect and civility.
+The University of North Florida is committed to integrity, respect, accountability and innovation.
 These values serve as the foundation for the Student Code of Conduct.
 In order to function effectively and to provide a climate in which all members can fulfill their personal, professional, social, and academic obligations, the University has established this Code for defining behavioral rights and responsibilities within this community.

 The UNF Community is committed to fostering a learning environment that is safe and conducive to academic inquiry, a productive campus life and thoughtful study and discourse.
 The student conduct program is committed to an educational and developmental process that balances the interests of individual students with the interests of the University community.